akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/making_decisions.md

  </otherwise>
 ```

-To be honest: This is way quicker then fuddeling with the designer but Fuse is still a great tool to work with.
+To be honest: This is way quicker then fuddeling with the designer.
+But Fuse is still a great tool to work with.
 And mind the IDs!
 If you work directly on the XML source, be sure to have them unique!

 ### Finalizing Update
 I guess you already know, that we need to do another *Choice* to get the update working.
 Let's think about where to insert it: For an update the content must be downloaded from Alfresco again.
-We need to make a request to the Liferay REST API with a multipart / formdata header again.
+We need to make a request to the Liferay REST API with a *multipart / formdata* header again.
-So a good place to put the next *Choice* into our route is clearly directly behind the *DocumentSender* bean.
+So a good place to insert the next *Choice* into our route is clearly directly behind the *DocumentSender* bean.
 But instead of a POST request we need to make a PUT request here.
 As that would be another repetition of all that we have learned up to this point, I would say that is a good homework for you.
 Or you just grap the [source XML](source/fuse/jboss-camel-context.xml) from the repo. ;-)

 ### Summary
 Congratulations!
 Thank you for following me on the long journey from Alfresco to Liferay.
 The route we made was sometimes stony.
 Doing it with Camel / Fuse is surely a lot easier then coding everything yourself.
 Let me say that the countless languages (simple, jsonpath, ...) are a *babylonian challenge* for newbees!
 But, on the other hand, once you know how to handle them, this is an extremly powerfull tool!

+This Alfresco - Liferay integration was achieved by writing only 20 lines of JAVA Code (on the route) because Camel did the rest of the work.
+The route can easily be reused, or at least be the base, for different solutions that follow the CRUD pattern.

+Now that's what I would call *Low-Coding* and the right way to invest time in.

 [Route overview](route_overview.md)<br>